What to do if…

 Important reassurance

-A sudden lockout is genuinely alarming, and it often happens for ordinary reasons (security precautions, automated account controls, IT outages, admin errors) as well as more serious ones.
-The safest first move is to slow down, avoid workarounds, and get a clear written explanation through the proper channels.
+A sudden lockout feels alarming, but it can happen because of ordinary IT faults, automated account controls, security precautions, admin changes, or a workplace process.
+The safest first move is to avoid workarounds, keep communications calm, and get clear instructions through proper channels.

 Scope note